 Lambda, Cloud Run, Container Apps versus ECS, AKS, GKE — decision criteria for 2026.

-Site Reliability Engineering in the mid-market
+Site Reliability Engineering in SMEs

 SLOs, error budgets, post-mortems — SRE practices without a dedicated SRE crew.

-Cloud exit strategy and avoiding vendor lock-in
+Cloud-exit strategy and avoiding vendor lock-in

-Realistic portability architecture instead of multi-cloud myth.
+Realistic portability architecture instead of the multi-cloud myth.

 From our projects